Kaholo/kaholo-ansible/README.md

 This is an Ansible playbook.
-It configures an Ubuntu 20 or 22 LTS server to run Kaholo using the docker-compose deployment method.
+It configures an Ubuntu 22 LTS server to run Kaholo using microk8s (Kubernetes).
+Older versions used docker-compose, this method is deprecated.

 minimum System Requirements:
 * 4 vCPU